-The Board of Jumeirah Group is committed to applying the highest standards of corporate governance in the business.
+The Jumeirah Group Board places considerable emphasis on maintaining the highest standards of corporate governance in the business to enhance performance.

 Corporate Governance Framework

-Dubai Holding has established an investment mandate in order to support and provide a framework for the Company’s strategic decision making.
-The Company makes decisions in a transparent manner with appropriate disclosures of interests so that its shareholders can hold Directors and management accountable.
-The Company is monitored through internal audit, which is managed through the Audit and Risk Committee and a risk working group.
+In order to support and provide a framework for the Company’s strategic decision making, Dubai Holding has established an investment mandate.
+The Company makes its decisions transparently with appropriate disclosures of interests so that its shareholder can hold Directors and management accountable.
+The Company is well monitored through internal audit, which is managed through the Audit and Risk Committee, together with a risk management working group.

-The key responsibility of the Board is to foster the long-term prosperity of the Company.
-In support of this objective, the Board’s role is to provide entrepreneurial leadership within a framework of prudent and effective controls which enables risk to be assessed and managed.
+An important responsibility of the Board is to foster the long-term prosperity of the Company.
+In support of this aim, the Board’s role is to provide entrepreneurial leadership within a framework of prudent and effective controls which enables risk to be assessed and managed.
 The Board is responsible for formulating the business strategy and ensuring that the necessary financial and human resources are in place to meet its objectives.
 It is also responsible for monitoring and reviewing the operating and financial performance of the Company.